If there’s anything I love more than travel, it’s Christmas.

 I also picked up some really pretty turquoise/gold wrapping paper that I folded into some colourful fans to fill out the tree.
 This pack has some similar ones to what I used, but there are lots of options out there like this pretty vintage map wrapping paper pack.

 3. Personal, unique trinkets

-Using a bit of ribbon and hot glue, you can turn pretty much any trinket into an ornament.
+Using a bit of ribbon and hot glue (or some Sticky tack for a less permanent solution), you can turn pretty much any trinket into an ornament.
 Now I finally have a use for those 10 Eiffel Tower keychains I got pressured into buying 😉

 4. Photos and postcards